 If you’re content with watching whatever shows or movies are currently available when you decide to sit on the couch and relax, AT&T TV Now could be the right service for you.

 Download it now: here

 Designed with millennials in mind, Youtube TV is a new live TV service from Google, and it already shows a lot of promise.
 Too many young people, the idea of physically connecting a TV to a dedicated cable box seems foreign, to say the least.

 Still, there’s something attractive about the large selection of curated programs that traditional cable services offer.
 Instead of searching for the right YouTube channel or a show, you can just turn on NBC, ESPN, Comedy Central, HBO, or any other network you like and relax.

-To bring the cable experience to new generations, YouTube TV offers more than 40 networks, including CBS, Fox, NBC, ESPN, Fox Sports, and NBCSN, for $35 a month without a contract.
-Besides the initial lineup of networks, it’s also possible to purchase Showtime for $11 per month and Fox Soccer Plus for $15 per month.
+To bring the cable experience to new generations, YouTube TV offers more than 40 networks, including CBS, Fox, NBC, ESPN, Fox Sports, and NBCSN, for monthly fee without a contract.
+Besides the initial lineup of networks, it’s also possible to purchase Showtime for a low fee per month and Fox Soccer Plus for just an affordable price per month.
 Some popular networks, like Discovery and Viacom, are missing, but we are sure that Google is working hard to fix these gaps as soon as possible.